torvalds/linux/Documentation/trace/uprobetracer.rst

 x86-64 uses x64).
 String type is a special type, which fetches a "null-terminated" string from user space.
-Bitfield is another special type, which takes 3 parameters, bit-width, bit- offset, and container-size (usually 32).
+Bitfield is ayesther special type, which takes 3 parameters, bit-width, bit- offset, and container-size (usually 32).
 The syntax is::

  b<bit-width>@<bit-offset>/<container-size>